California Psalms

 my window, with no seeing it apart from all the universe considers.

-20 Reality is just breath in and out,
+20 Reality is just breath in, breath out,

 5